canonical/charmed-etcd-operator/docs/tls/disable-tls.md

 juju remove-relation self-signed-certificates charmed-etcd:peer-certificates && juju remove-relation self-signed-certificates charmed-etcd:client-certificates
 ```

-## Rotating the TLS Certificates
+## Rotate the TLS certificates

-There are two scenarios trigger the rotation of TLS certificates:
+There are two scenarios that may trigger the rotation of TLS certificates:

-1. The certificate has expired/is about to expire: In this case, the Charmed etcd will automatically request a new certificate.
+1. The certificate has expired/is about to expire: In this case, Charmed etcd will automatically request a new certificate.
 2. You want to rotate the certificate: In this case, you can manually request a new certificate.

 To rotate the TLS certificates manually, all you have to do is remove the relation between the `charmed-etcd` and the TLS provider and then add the relation back.
 The charm will generate new certificates.